roryhackney/Social-Media-Graph-DSA/README.md

 **Purpose:** To practice and demonstrate proficiency in creating, manipulating and utilizing graphs as well as previously studied Abstract Data Types (ADTs) / data structures, including linked lists, dictionaries / maps, heaps, (priority) queues, and stacks, using the Java language.

 ## Summary
-For this project, I worked with [Jordan](https://github.com/Jofleming) to design and implement an application that maintains the data for a fictional social media network.
+For this project, I worked with [Jordan](https://github.com/Jofleming) to design and implement an application that maintains the data for a fictional social media network using a graph data structure.
 Each user in the network has a profile containing their name, optional profile picture, current status, and a list of their friends.

 The application provides a menu that allows a user to:
 * Join the network (by creating a profile)